fjcalero/fjcalero/README.md

 ## Data science and design thinking
-I'm a designer and data enthusiast looking for new ways to improve the design process through creative, critical, and algorithm thinking.
+I'm a **designer and data enthusiast** looking for new ways to improve the design process through **creative, critical, and algorithm thinking**.
-For the last ten years, I've worked as a strategic and service designer to create or improve services or business strategists.
+For the last ten years, I've worked as a **strategic and service designer** to create or improve services or business strategies.

-You can ask me about:
+### You can ask me about:

 - Data Science
 - HTML & CSS
 - Project management